top of page

 One of the most profound effects of mountain conditions is their influence on the berries themselves:

-Valley floor fruit tends to produce rounder, more plush fruit characteristics, lusher berry flavors with softer tannins that are often approachable earlier in their life.
+Valley floor fruit tends to produce rounder, more plush fruit characteristics.
+You’ll find lusher berry flavors with softer tannins that are often approachable earlier in their life.

-Mountain Gem Wineries Part of the Vines of Napa Program --
+Spring Mountain District AVA wineries in the Vines of Napa Program

-The result is Cabernet Sauvignon and other varietals that showcase intensity without excess, marrying concentrated dark fruit with freshness and restraint.
-Firm yet expressive tannins provide structure and longevity, while layered aromatics and mineral-driven nuance reflect both the elevation and the distinct character of Spring Mountain, hallmarks of truly compelling mountain fruit.
+The result?
+Cabernet Sauvignon and other varietals that showcase intensity without excess.
+They marry concentrated dark fruit with freshness and restraint.
+Firm yet expressive tannins provide structure and longevity, while layered aromatics and mineral-driven nuance reflect both the elevation and the distinct character of Spring Mountain.
+These are the hallmarks of truly compelling mountain fruit.

-At about 2,000 feet above the valley floor, Schweiger Vineyards has long been a standout in Napa Valley’s Spring Mountain District, known for its dramatic setting and expressive mountain-grown wines.
-The estate’s steep, terraced vineyards are carved into rugged hillsides of volcanic soils, naturally limiting vine vigor and producing small, intensely flavored berries with thick skins, key contributors to the winery’s hallmark depth, color, and structure.
+At about 2,000 feet above the valley floor, Schweiger Vineyards has long been a standout in Napa Valley’s Spring Mountain District.
+It’s known for its dramatic setting and expressive mountain-grown wines.
+The estate’s steep, terraced vineyards are carved into rugged hillsides of volcanic soils.
+This naturally limits vine vigor and produces small, intensely flavored berries with thick skins.
+These are key contributors to the winery’s hallmark depth, color, and structure.

-This elevated site benefits from early morning sunlight above the fog line and cooling summer breezes that temper daytime heat, extending the growing season and allowing grapes to ripen slowly and evenly.
-The resulting wines, particularly Schweiger’s Cabernets and proprietary blends, are defined by focused fruit intensity, refined tannins, and a striking balance between power and elegance, embodying the classic traits of Napa Valley mountain fruit.
+This elevated site benefits from early morning sunlight above the fog line and cooling summer breezes that temper daytime heat.
+This extends the growing season and allows grapes to ripen slowly and evenly.
+The resulting wines, particularly Schweiger’s Cabernets and proprietary blends, are defined by focused fruit intensity, refined tannins, and a striking balance between power and elegance.
+They embody the classic traits of Napa Valley mountain fruit.

-In 2020, the devastating Glass Fire swept through much of Napa Valley’s Spring Mountain District, and Sherwin Family Winery Napa was among the estates to suffer profound loss.
+In 2020, the devastating Glass Fire swept through much of Napa Valley’s Spring Mountain District.
+Sherwin Family Winery Napa was among the estates to suffer profound loss.
 On September 28th, the fire destroyed their original winery building, marking a heartbreaking chapter in the family’s history.

-In the years since, the Sherwins have rebuilt with intention and resilience, emerging with a new winery that today serves as both their production facility and welcoming tasting room.
+In the years since, the Sherwins have rebuilt with intention and resilience.
+They emerged with a new winery that today serves as both their production facility and welcoming tasting room.

 Perched near the summit of Spring Mountain, Sherwin Family Vineyards is a boutique estate that offers a compelling expression of elevated Napa Valley terroir.
 Their hillside vineyards, defined by free-draining soils and abundant mountain sun, produce Cabernet Sauvignon of remarkable concentration, depth, and age-worthy structure.